-No other fees were billed by McGladrey in the last fiscal year ended December 31, 2004.
+No other fees were billed by McGladrey in the last fiscal years ended December 31, 2005 and December 31, 2004.

 The aggregate fees billed by KPMG for other services were \$34,500 for the fiscal year ended December 31, 2004.
-These other professional services were rendered in conjunction with the Company's Registration Statement on Form S-8 and its Registration Statement on Form S-2 filed with the S.E.C.
-No other fees were billed by KPMG for the fiscal year ended December 31, 2003.
+These other professional services were rendered in conjunction with the Company's Registration Statement on Form S-8 and its Registration Statement on Form S-2 filed with the S.E.C. in January 2005.

 The Audit Committee acts pursuant to a written charter adopted by the Board of Directors.
 Pursuant to the charter, the Audit Committee pre-approves the audit and permitted non-audit fees to be paid to the independent auditor, and authorizes on behalf of the Company the payment of such fees, or refuses such authorization.
-The Audit Committee has delegated to its chairman the authority to approve performance of services on an interim basis.
+The Audit Committee has delegated to its chairman and its vice-chairman the authority to approve performance of services on an interim basis.